mckeever02/mckvr.com/_posts/2017-05-15-displaying-opening-times-in-jekyll.markdown

 date:   2017-05-15
 categories: jekyll liquid
 canonical: "Blog post"
+description: "Here is how to display 'Google-like' dynamic opening times using liquid, Jekyll's templating language."
 ---

 A problem I came across when building [Trying to work](//tryingtowork.in) was how do I display "Google-like" dynamic opening times using only liquid&mdash;Jekyll's templating language?
 Well, as it turns out, quite easily.